Purdue-FYE/engr-13100-2026-fall/source/quizzes/Modeling Question Banks/infared-thermometer-volume-assignment.md

 - PC04: Visual Communication of Engineering Contexts - Create visuals that clearly communicate engineering data, models, or concepts to a technical audience and support claims or conclusions.
 - PC05: Meeting Assignment Expectations - Fully complete all parts of each assignment according to provided instructions.

+## Question 1: Academic Integrity Statement
+{Academic integrity statement}

+## Question 2: Infared Thermometer

+An thermal-engineering team is developing a smaller version of an infared thermometer based on an existing design.
+To keep the early-stage model simple, the engineers decide to represent the thermometer using two simple three-dimensional shapes that approximate its overall geometry.
 The primary material in the designs costs $54 per cubic inch.
 The smooth coating that envelops the surface of the design costs $120 per square inch.

 ![Non-Contact Infrared Thermometer, angle 1](infrared-thermometer-img-1.png)